FAQ Oral Health

 I think my breath smells bad.
 Why?
 And what should I do about it?

-A: Halitosis (bad breath) can be caused by harmless factors like foods or odor-producing bacteria, but it can also be caused by more serious factors like tonsil stones, stomach problems, or gum disease.
+A: Halitosis (bad breath) can come from foods or odor-producing bacteria, but it may also signal issues like tonsil stones, stomach problems, or gum disease.

 Tip: If you scrape the back of your tongue with a spoon and sniff it, that’s likely what your breath smells like!
-You can clean your your tongue with a tongue-scraper or a toothbrush.
+Clean your tongue daily with a tongue scraper or toothbrush.

 Are dental X-rays safe?